Genez-io/genez-io.github.io/content/posts/implement_shopping_cart.md

 Note: There is no need to restart `genezio local`.
 The process will detect any changes in your code and restart automatically.

-Now that your backend logic is ready, you can thoroughly test it by sending requests to it from the [genezio dashboard](https://app.genez.io/test-interface/local?port=8083).
+Now that your backend logic is ready, you can thoroughly test it by sending requests to it from the {{< external-link link="https://app.genez.io/test-interface/local?port=8083" >}}genezio dashboard{{< /external-link >}}.

 ## Setting up the frontend

 Going forward, you'll need to create a React app to render the products available in the store and allow the user to add them to the shopping cart.

-For this tutorial, the online store will be populated with dummy products using [dummyjson](https://dummyjson.com/products).
+For this tutorial, the online store will be populated with dummy products using {{< external-link link="https://dummyjson.com/products" >}}dummyjson{{< /external-link >}}.
 This API will return a list of dummy products in JSON format with various fields.

 Firstly, let's render the products in the online store.
-To avoid writing a lot of CSS, you can use [Bootstrap](https://getbootstrap.com/) to style your application.
+To avoid writing a lot of CSS, you can use {{< external-link link="https://getbootstrap.com/" >}}Bootstrap{{< /external-link >}} to style your application.
 Bootstrap provides a lot of ready-to-use components that you can use in your application.

 In this section of the tutorial, there are quite a few code snippets coming your way.
-If you ever feel lost, you can check out the codebase for this tutorial on the [GitHub repository](https://github.com/genez-io/genezio-examples/tree/main/typescript/shopping-cart).
+If you ever feel lost, you can check out the codebase for this tutorial on the {{< external-link link="https://github.com/genez-io/genezio-examples/tree/main/typescript/shopping-cart" >}}GitHub repository{{< /external-link >}}.

 {{< details "Expand for more details on how to structure a React project" >}}